bs3236/ICE/README.md

-This code calculates the Index of Concentration at the Extremes (ICE) at the Zip Code Tabulation Area (ZCTA) level.
+This code quantifies the Index of Concentration at the Extremes (ICE) at the Zip Code Tabulation Area (ZCTA) level.

 ICE is defined as the total number of households in a given geographic area above the 80th percentile household income, minus the total number of households in a given geographic area below the 20th percentile household income, divided by the total number of households in that geographic area
 (ICE_i = (A_i - P_i)/T_i).